AndQuizi/MVC5-BlogEngine/README.md

 #What is this?
 - A simple project I am continually developing in my spare time to improve my skills with MVC 5
- - Hopefully projects like these will improve my chances at landing more web development jobs
 - Inspired from (okay, mostly copied from) [Medium](http://www.Medium.com)

 #Features: